Is PCIe Gen 4 worth the upgrade?

 PCIe 4.0 is the next evolution of a widely used, high-speed interface.
 Because nothing is ever quite fast enough when it comes to technology, it’s no surprise that PCIe 4.0 has been talked about a lot.
-But with a lot of conversation comes a lot of misconceptions and outstanding questions that need to be addressed, so we are here to do just that.
-Let’s get started.
+But with a lot of conversation comes a lot of misconceptions and outstanding questions.
+We’re here to help.

 What is PCIe Gen 4.0 and how is it different from PCIe Gen 3.0?

 Simply put, PCIe 4.0 has double the throughput of PCIe 3.0.
 The two standards are structurally very similar, with the key difference being the higher transfer rate and, in some cases, the material used to achieve successful transmission of the PCIe signal.
 PCIe 3.0 offers a data transfer rate of 8GT/s, or Gigatransfers per second.
 GT/s is the rate of bits (0’s and 1’s) transferred per second that get transmitted from the host to the end device or endpoint.
 A real world example would be an NVMe SSD operating at PCIe 3.0.
 Industry standard NVMe drives use 4 PCIe lanes.
 Translating this, your peak theoretical bit rate via PCIe 3.0 would be: 4 Lanes x 8 (GT/s / Lane) = 32GT/s.

 PCIe 4.0 operates at 16 GT/s per lane.